 South Maui Scuba Diving Locations

 From a depth of 120 feet, a single pinnacle covered in coral reaches all the way to the surface above.
-Hidden Pinnacle is located on the Southwest of Maui and can only be accessed when conditions are optimal.
+Hidden Pinnacle is located on the Southwest side of Maui and can only be accessed when conditions are optimal.
 The currents are strong so this dive should only be made by advanced divers.
-You'll most likely see octo coral, sponges, and pyramid butterfly fish.
+You’ll most likely see octocoral, sponges, and pyramid butterflyfish.
 It also has some great shallow lava formations nearby.
-The valleys, canyons and arches are wonderful for beginner divers.
+The valleys, canyons, and arches are wonderful for beginner divers.

-60 foot lava pinnacles rise from the 70 foot depths at Turtle Caves.
-With around 6 pinnacles of varying sorts scattered around the area, Turtle Caves is a remarkable dive site.
+60-foot lava pinnacles rise from the 70-foot depths at Turtle Caves.
+With around 6 pinnacles of varying sorts scattered around the area, Turtle Caves is a remarkable south Maui scuba diving site.
 Some of these pinnacles form canyons, some have caves, and others are hollow.
 Turtle Caves have plenty of sealife with hard and soft coral as well as turtles.